juniorsundarCasual/TGT/vault/volume-5.chapter-348.md

 Markus pondered over the question before jotting it down.
 "If the laws of motion can be circumvented with magic, so can the laws of thermodynamics.
 The beauty comes in figuring out the right kind of 'lie' you want to tell the world."

-Just like that, the duo continued their brainstorming for a decent half-an-hour.
+Just like that, the duo continued their brainstorming for a decent half an hour.
 After Markus had an outline drafted, they moved on to Shuri's seminar which was decided to be on "ergonomics and its importance in design" as well as "function-over-form or form-over-function".
 As this topic was more open-ended, the session went on for over an hour as the duo planned out the questions and even anticipated the direction the seminar could go, devising ways to curtail irrelevant discussion avenues.

 ____